 A brief history lesson – head back to 1853 and the land of Nippon (Japan is an exonym, let’s not forget) was in self-imposed isolation and pretty much refused to have anything to do with the rest of the world.
 Since the Tokugawa period (circa 1600-1868) the country had nothing to do with international politics.
-By 1853, the Americans were fed up with this obstinate display and sent Commodore Matthew Perry (of Friends fame) over to Nippon with a fleet of enormous warships to, essentially, demand compliance or be annihilated.
+By 1853, the Americans grew bored with this obstinate display and sent Commodore Matthew Perry (of Friends fame) over to Nippon with a fleet of enormous warships to demand compliance or face annihilation.

 The Americans, having been so influential during the Industrial Revolution, were technologically far in advance and the Japanese knew it.
 When the Americans returned a year later to hear the reaction to the ultimatum, there was unity and Japan made the bold step towards modernisation.

 Stunningly, in the course of only 20 years, the nation blasted itself forward by several centuries and rapidly became a leading industrial nation.
-It remains a startling achievement, but the world was well and truly changing and everyone was forced to adapt to emerging revelations.
-Okakura writes at that time humans were truly feeling a “sense of proportion to the Universe” – in 1905, the year before the Book of Tea was published, Albert Einstein handed four articles into the Annalen der Physiks and changed the course of human history.
+It remains a startling achievement, but the world was well and truly changing and everyone had to adapt to emerging revelations.
+Okakura writes at that time humans were truly feeling a “sense of proportion to the Universe” – in 1905, the year before the Book of Tea became available, Albert Einstein handed four articles into the Annalen der Physiks and changed the course of human history.

 With a greater sense of understanding of the Universe came liberation, enlightenment, and a yearning to understand more.
-Yet, for many others, it also provoked unease, anxiety, and a complete rejection of the advances – the probability all is absurd sat uncomfortably for some, but the likes of Jean-Paul Sartre, later in the 20th century, would develop existential philosophy, which tied in with the revelations from the world of physics.
+Yet, for many others, it also provoked unease, anxiety, and a complete rejection of the advances – the probability all is absurd sat uncomfortably for some, but the likes of Jean-Paul Sartre (see The Age of Reason), later in the 20th century, would develop existential philosophy, which tied in with the revelations from the world of physics.